USB microphones are the easiest to use when you want to start podcasting. You basically plug them in and start recording.

 Best USB Microphones Under $50

-For USB microphones under $50, we’re not going to get all the features that really allow us to create the best recordings, but we get audio quality that is much better than what is included in the computer.
+For USB microphones under $50, we’re not going to get all the features that really allow us to create the best recordings, but we get audio quality that is much better than what is included in a laptop.
 If you want to get started podcasting on a budget or if you want something you can travel with without fear of damaging, here are the best options.
 These are typically better than what is included with headset/mic combos as well.

 Samson Go Mic